kloeckner-i/ember-cli-mirage-graphql/README.md

     functionality, if feasible.
    */
   mutations: {
-    updatePerson: (people, vars, db) => {
+    updatePerson: (people, args, db) => {
-      let { id, personAttributes } = vars;
+      let { id, personAttributes } = args;

       return [ people.update(id, personAttributes) ];
     }
   },
   /*
-    varsMap is used if you need to map request variables defined in your GraphQL queries.
+    argsMap is used if you need to map arguments defined in your GraphQL queries to something other than the corresponding field name on the mirage record.
 The value you specify in the map can be a string or a function.

     The addon uses the variables to filter records of the given type from Mirage's database.

-    String values will be used to map variable names to field names in case the variable name differs.
+    String values will be used to map argument names to field names in case the argument name differs.

     Function values will be used to filter records.
-The function will be passed an array of records, the variable name (key) and the variable value.
+The function will be passed an array of records, the argument name (key) and the argument value.
    */
-  varsMap: {
+  argsMap: {
     Person: { // variables are mapped on a per-type basis
       pageSize: (records, _, pageSize) => records.slice(0, pageSize)
     }